iso 9001

 Clause 6

-ISO 9001:2015 requires a risk evaluation throughout an entire organization.
-Risk is often not properly evaluated in parts of an organization’s business, such as warehousing and external/internal issues.
+The standard requires a risk evaluation across the entire organization – including its supply chain.
+Often, risk is not properly evaluated in parts of an organization’s operations, such as warehousing or third-party/supplier processes.

 Clause 7

-It’s mandatory to have accuracy with measuring devices.
-Some organizations aren’t using the appropriate tool/measuring device for a measurement taken, so the result is inaccurate.
+It’s mandatory to ensure accuracy with measuring devices.
+A frequently reported nonconformance involves using the inappropriate tool or measuring device for a particular measurement – causing the result to be inaccurate.

 Clause 8

 Receiving inspections are also cited as ineffective.
-The process for approving and disqualifying vendors that aren’t up to code is often not defined.
-Also, many organizations aren’t clearly defining materials involved in their processes or manufacturing.
+The process for approving and disqualifying vendors that aren’t up to code often isn’t defined.
+Many organizations also aren’t clearly defining materials involved in their processes.

 Clause 9